syncfusion-content/blazor-docs/blazor/kanban/drag-and-drop.md

 ---
 layout: post
 title: Drag and Drop in Blazor Kanban Component | Syncfusion
-description: Checkout and learn here all details about drag and drop the cards in Syncfusion Blazor Kanban component.
+description: Checkout and learn here all about drag and drop the cards in the Syncfusion Blazor Kanban component.
 platform: Blazor
 control: Kanban
 documentation: ug
 ---

-# Drag and drop in Blazor Kanban Component
+# Drag and Drop in Blazor Kanban Component

-All cards can be dragged and dropped across the columns or within the columns or swimlane row or Kanban to an external source and vice versa.
+All cards can be dragged and dropped across columns, within columns, swimlane rows, or Kanban to an external source, and vice versa.

 The following drag and drop types are available in the Kanban board.